eddmann/santa-lang-rs/docs/language.md

 ```
 let x = 1;
-x = 2; // Variable x is not mutable
+x = 2; // Variable 'x' is not mutable
 ```

 Variables can be made mutable using the `mut` keyword, allowing for the binding to be reassigned after declaration.